adamaviv/usec-f19/psets/ps1.md

 If you believe any of those paragraphs is not applicable (e.g., the tool has no usability flaws not described in the Johnny paper), instead briefly explain why you believe it is not applicable.

+In the github classroom assignment, you can write this using markdown in the README.md file and submit that.

 ## Problem 2 (15 points)